 Marie Viljoen December 5, 2022

-Cool weather, falling leaves, and the first Christmas trees and wreaths appearing at pop-ups on sidewalks signal the arrival of persimmons.
-Ornaments in fruit-form, they are perfectly timed for the holidays.
+Cool nights, falling leaves, and thoughts of Thanksgiving signal the arrival of persimmons.
+Bright ornaments in fruit form, they are perfectly timed to brighten days that seem to end abruptly, when Daylight Saving Time ends in November.
 One of my seasonal rituals is to seek out the fattest persimmons I can find, and transform them into hoshigaki.
-This East Asian treat is created by peeling and hanging persimmons to dry slowly, aided by an occasional massage that encourages a sugar bloom to appear on their surface like a dusting of frost.
+This East Asian treat is created by peeling and hanging the fruit to dry slowly, aided by an occasional massage that encourages a white bloom of sugar to appear on their surface like a dusting of frost.
 Their weeks-long transformation yields a dense, richly flavored dried fruit whose flavor and texture are a luxurious and unique delicacy.

 Hoshigaki are beautiful to behold, and simple to make.